usaid-cs/yesterday-i-learned/random.md

 - 9 ball pool has fewer balls than 8 ball pool.
 - A [Frame](https://stackoverflow.com/questions/31446777/difference-between-packets-and-frames) is a link layer (roughly layer 2) unit of data, containing a [packet](https://en.wikipedia.org/wiki/Network_packet).
 A packet is a network layer (roughly layer 3) unit of data, containing a [datagram](https://en.wikipedia.org/wiki/Datagram).
 A datagram is a transport layer (roughly layer 4) unit of data, containing who knows what you want to do in the session layer.
 - The actual quote was "Your father's lightsaber.
 This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster.
 An elegant weapon... for a more civilized age."
-- Association football, the world's popular sport, has wikipedia articles available in 200 languages.
-FIFA claims the sport derived from [蹴鞠](https://en.wikipedia.org/wiki/Cuju), "something along those lines" from 20 BC.
 - It appears to be _Vive la France_, not _Viva la France_.
 - The RB in [RB Leipzig](https://en.wikipedia.org/wiki/RB_Leipzig) the Fußballverein is _Rasenballsport_, lit. "lawn ball sport", is a clever attempt to bypass the [DFB](https://en.wikipedia.org/wiki/German_Football_Association)'s licencing limitation that the company name "Red Bull" cannot be part of the team name.
 - [Coffins that hang from a cliff](https://en.wikipedia.org/wiki/Hanging_coffins), and people who do such things, can be found in China, Indonesia, and Philippines.